-Oprah Winfrey was born on the 29th of January 1954 at Kosciusko, Mississippi, United States.
+Oprah Winfrey was born on the 29th of January 1954 in Kosciusko, Mississippi, United States.
 She was born to her mother, Vernita Lee (a housemaid at the time of Oprah’s birth) and to her father Vernon Winfrey (a coal miner and barber).

 Months after her birth, Vernita Lee took Oprah to live with her maternal grandmother, Hattie Mae at a neighbouring town (north of her birthplace) where she spent the first six years of her life sunk knee-deep in extreme poverty.

 The level of poverty was so terrible that her grandmother could not afford to buy her good clothes, a development which saw her often wear dresses made of sack for which she was taunted by other kids.

 Nonetheless, her grandmother who was a disciplinarian did not allow poverty to take over the intellectual aspect of Oprah’s being by teaching her how to read at a very young age.
 In addition, she never spared the rod when Oprah misbehaved.

 Consequently, the six years Oprah spent with grandma Hattie Mae can be considered to be her best formative years as subsequent years saw her move to Milwaukee, Wisconsin to live under the care of Mother who was more busy with her job as a housemaid.

 Oprah Winfrey Childhood Story – Strings of Sexual Abuse: